celdotro/simple-pagination/README.md

 </script>
 ```
 ## Style
 The two main elements are vspButton and vspButton-selected.
-Below is a CSS example
+Below is the CSS code used for the screenshot
 ```CSS
 <style>
 	.vspButton {